-Situationists might reply that to emphasize the role of practical wisdom is to make good moral character an ideal that too few of us, if any, can achieve.
+Situationists might nevertheless reply that to emphasize the role of expertise in practical reasoning is to make good moral character an ideal that too few of us, if any, can achieve.
 On some conceptions of moral knowledge, such as that proposed by Plato in the Republic, acquiring the knowledge necessary for virtue takes over 50 years of psychological and intellectual training.
-On Aristotle's view, as this entry has indicated, the full realization of our rational powers that is required for good moral character is not something that we can achieve on our own.
+And on Aristotle’s view, as this entry has indicated in Section 2.4 above, the full realization of our rational powers that is required for good moral character is not something that we can achieve on our own.
 The development and preservation of good moral character requires political institutions that promote the conditions under which self-love and friendship flourish.
 The situationist might wonder how useful traditional conceptions of good character can be, if acquiring virtuous character is a long and difficult process made possible by social institutions that do not yet exist.
-The situationist may take these problems as support for his view that we are better off thinking in terms of local traits rather than global traits.
+The situationist may take these problems as support for his view that we are better off thinking in terms of local traits rather than robust traits.

-In ending, it is appropriate to recall the discussion in section 4, above.
-On the one hand, on a view of character such as Aristotle's, which relies on ordinary capacities to experience the pleasures of self-expression and to respond with friendly feelings to others' efforts to help, almost everyone is capable of becoming better.
-On the other hand, if Aristotle and others (such as Marx and Mill) are correct that character is shaped by the institutions of political, economic, and family life, then becoming good will require access to the appropriate institutions.
-But this is not to suggest that becoming good is out of our reach.
-It may be helpful here to recall Rawls's description of a “realistic utopia” in The Law of Peoples when, following Rousseau in The Social Contract, he writes that just institutions take “men as they are” and “laws as they might be.”
-(Rawls, 1999, 7) Our psychological natures and the institutions that promote good qualities of character are, on his view and on others discussed throughout this entry, congruent.
+In ending, it is appropriate to recall the discussion in Section 4, above.
+On the one hand, on a view of character such as Aristotle’s, which relies on ordinary capacities to experience the pleasures of self-expression and to respond with friendly feelings to others’ efforts to help, almost everyone is capable of becoming better.
+On the other hand, if Aristotle and others (such as Marx, Mill, T. H. Green, and Rawls) are correct that character is shaped by the institutions of political, economic, and family life, then becoming good will require access to the appropriate institutions.
+Yet this is not to suggest that becoming good is out of our reach.
+It may be helpful here to recall Rawls’s description of a “realistic utopia” in The Law of Peoples when, following Rousseau in The Social Contract, he writes that just institutions take “men as they are” and “laws as they might be.”
+(Rawls, 1999b, 7) Our psychological natures and the institutions that promote good qualities of character are, in his view and in the views of others discussed throughout this entry, congruent.

-- Aristotle, 1984, Nicomachean Ethics (cited in text as NE) and Politics, in The Complete Works of Aristotle, J. Barnes (ed.), 2 vols, Princeton, NJ: Princeton University Press.
+- Aristotle, Nicomachean Ethics, and Politics, in The Complete Works of Aristotle, J. Barnes (ed.), 2 vols, Princeton, NJ: Princeton University Press, 1984.

-- Aurelius, M., 1944, The Meditations of the Emperor Marcus Antoninus, A. Farquarson (tr.), Oxford: Clarendon Press.
+- Aurelius, M., The Meditations of the Emperor Marcus Antoninus, A. Farquharson (tr.), Oxford: Clarendon Press, 1944.

-- Hume, D., 1902, Enquiries Concerning Human Understanding and Concerning the Principles of Morals, L. A. Selby-Bigge (ed.), Oxford: Clarendon Press.
+- Hume, D., Enquiries Concerning Human Understanding and Concerning the Principles of Morals, L. A. Selby-Bigge (ed.), Oxford: Clarendon Press, 1902.

 - Long, A. A. and Sedley, D. N., (eds.), 1987, The Hellenistic Philosophers, Cambridge: Cambridge University Press.